 the google sql query string

 The script can also be run in a computer browser, and will return the output to the screen.

 In this example, I used a standalone google apps script project, but it can just as easily be a bound script to a spreadsheet.

 The script gets the parameters, creates a new sheet on the target spreadsheet, and pastes the query to a cell, which generates the output on the sheet.
-This output is then grabbed by the script and returned as a csv string.
+This output is then grabbed by the script and returned as a stringified JSON array.
 The headers have been set to always on, when converting to an AI2 list if you do not want the headers, then remove the first index item.